spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/plugin-registration-with-restrintions.md

 description: Reference information for evaluator tools.
 template: howto-guide-template
 ---
+This guide describes how to fix problems related to plugin registration with restrictions.
 ## Problem description
-If plugins must be registered in a specific order, `after` and `before` annotations must be provided in the doc blocks.
-They must have specific syntax.
+If plugins must be registered in a specific order, `after` and `before` annotations need to be provided in the doc blocks.
+They must also have specific syntax.
 The annotated class must be imported into the provider class.

 ## Example of code that causes an upgradability error